Order of the Bath: Foundation of the order

 The use of honours in the early eighteenth century differed considerably from the modern honours system, in which hundreds, if not thousands, of people each year receive honours on the basis of deserving accomplishments.
-The only honours available at that time were hereditary (not life) peerages and baronetcies, knighthoods, and the Order of the Garter (or the Order of the Thistle for Scots), none of which were awarded in large numbers (the Garter and the Thistle are limited to twenty-four and sixteen living members respectively).
+The only honours available at that time were hereditary (not life) peerages and baronetcies, knighthoods, and the Order of the Garter (or the Order of the Thistle for Scots), none of which were bestowed in large numbers (the Garter and the Thistle are limited to twenty-four and sixteen living members respectively).
 The political environment was also significantly different from today:

 The Sovereign still exercised a power to be reckoned with in the eighteenth century.
 The Court remained the centre of the political world.
 The King was limited in that he had to choose Ministers who could command a majority in Parliament, but the choice remained his.
 The leader of an administration still had to command the King's personal confidence and approval.
 A strong following in Parliament depended on being able to supply places, pensions, and other marks of Royal favour to the government's supporters.